ayushraina10/SGTS/README.md

 4.

 * A full list of parameters
-  * --model: MCTS model to use (currently support WU-UCT and UCT).
+  * --model: MCTS model to use (currently only supports WU-UCT).
   * --env-name: name of the environment.
   * --MCTS-max-steps: number of simulation steps in the planning phase.
   * --MCTS-max-depth: maximum planning depth.